Donate to our Annual Fund Now!

 For one hundred years, thousands of people from all across Columbia County and beyond have enjoyed our exhibitions and education programs.
 Our research library holds important and unique genealogical materials and hundreds of maps, photographs, and other archival material.
 From helping new homeowners in the county trace the history of their property, to teaching children about the special cultural history of upstate New York; we serve residents of all eighteen towns, the city of Hudson, and visitors from all over the nation.

-Last year, in 2014, we celebrated the fiftieth anniversary of CCHS’s acquisition of the National Historic Landmark 'Luykas Van Alen House' (acquired in 1964).
+During 2014, we celebrated the fiftieth anniversary of CCHS’s acquisition of the National Historic Landmark 'Luykas Van Alen House' (acquired in 1964).
 This small house was called by then-Governor Nelson A. Rockefeller, “one of the most authentic examples of early Dutch architecture remaining in the United States.”

 Over the last half-century, we have restored and shared this very special National Historic Landmark with thousands of visitors and students who now better understand life on an 18th century farm.
 Our cultural and historical programs and lectures on author Washington Irving; Dutch cooking and gardens; the Colony of New Netherland, and archaeology at the Van Alen house are notable and popular.
 In addition, the Van Alen house hosts hundreds of fourth grade students each year who learn about our Dutch heritage.